 Department of History

 Dr. Marcia Chatelain, previously on the faculty of the University of Oklahoma's Joe C. and Carole Kerr McClendon Honors College, researches a wide array of issues in African-American history.
-Dr. Chatelain writes and teaches about African-American migration, women's and girls' history, and food studies.
-Dr. Chatelain has served on the boards of the Girl Scouts of Western Oklahoma and RADAR Literary Arts in San Francisco.
+Dr. Chatelain writes and teaches about African-American migration, women's and girls' history, and race and food.
+Dr. Chatelain has served on the boards of the Girl Scouts of Western Oklahoma and the University of Missouri's Student Affairs division.
 Dr. Chatelain is a member of the British Council's Transatlantic Network 2020, a 2000 Harry S. Truman Scholar, an alumna and honoree of the Sue Shear Institute for Women in Public Life, and a 2011 German Marshall Fund of the U.S. Fellow.
 In 2012, Dr. Chatelain was awarded an American Association of University Women Postdoctoral Fellowship (declined) and a Ford Foundation Diversity Postdoctoral Fellowship.
-Her second book project will be supported by grants from the Duke University Libraries and the Frances E. Summersell Center for the Study of the South at the University of Alabama.
+Her second book, which examines the relationship between communities of color and fast food, has received grants from the Duke University Libraries and the Frances E. Summersell Center for the Study of the South at the University of Alabama.
+In 2014, Dr. Chatelain created #fergusonsyllabus to encourage educators to discuss the national crisis in Ferguson, Missouri.
+Dr. Chatelain hosts Office Hours: A Podcast (available on I Tunes) in which she talks to students about the things most important to them.

 - Ph.D.
 (2008) Brown University, American Civilization